Who we are

 - What are the hurdles to success?

 - What should be done immediately?

-As each person presented their answers to these questions, it became clear not all areas of the problem were being looked at to find effective solutions.
-Those in attendance identified four initiatives to work on and "Initiative Workgroups" were formed.
+As each person presented their answers to questions, it became clear not all aspects of the problem were being evaluated and addressed.
+Therefore, sustainable solutions were not being realized.
+Those in attendance identified four areas of work for the Summit to address and “Initiative Groups” were formed.